 |

-Operational Once again the visibility was not very good in the lower levels.
+Once again the visibility was'nt very good in the lower levels.
 However, limited

 flying commenced at 08.45 hours and continued until 16.45 hours.